BrownsugarZeer/VisionReasoner/README.md

 You will get the thinking process in command line, like:

-> " The woman is standing on a ladder, which is used to make her stand higher.
-The ladder is positioned against the side of the house, allowing her to reach the upper part of the wall.
-The ladder is the object that can make the woman stand higher, as it elevates her position relative to the ground."
+> "The question asks for objects that can make the woman stand higher.
+The woman is already standing on a ladder, which is the object that elevates her.
+The ladder is the most closely matched object to what can make her stand higher."

-And the results will be presented in **inference_scripts** folder.
+And the result will be presented in result_visualization.png.

 <div align=center>
 <img width="98%" src="assets/stand_higher_output.png"/>